 Could you be one of the Bletchley set?
 Poet So Mayer takes us into the Bletchley Park archives and invites young poets everywhere to try a number of cleverly coded writing exercises.
-Write in response to one or more of these, or simply write a poem inspired by the work at Bletchley Park and email us with your work for the chance to be published in an anthology!
+Write in response to one or more of these, or simply write a poem inspired by the work at Bletchley Park.
+This challenge is now closed – read the winners in the sidebar and in the anthology below.

 Bletchley Park is no ordinary place – and this is no ordinary poetry challenge!
 During World War II, around 10,000 people worked at the park, and yet the secret remained intact for almost thirty fifty years after the end of the War.
 Many people now know the story of Bletchley, from films and history books that revealed the role of the codebreakers who worked around the clock to discover the secrets of intercepted German, Italian and Japanese military messages.
 Most German messages were encoded with the ferociously complex Enigma machine – a cipher that the Germans believed to be unbreakable.